nzesalem/lastus/README.md

     $ composer require nzesalem/lastus
     ```

-    The package will automatically register itself with Laravel 5.5.
+    The package will automatically register itself with Laravel 5.5 and later.

 ## Database migrations